 Where to stay on Praslin

-I stayed at Paradise Sun, a 4-star resort hotel right on Anse Volbert, and would recommend it.
+I stayed at Paradise Sun, a 4-star resort hotel right on the beach (Cote d'Or, near Anse Volbert), and would recommend it.
 The hotel has a nice pool, plenty of beach loungers, and things like snorkeling gear and paddleboards for guests to use.
 I liked my beachy hut, and enjoyed the buffet dinner I had on-site.

 Day 4: Curieuse Island and Praslin Island